nicolasdao/userin/README.md

 # UserIn &middot;  [![Tests](https://travis-ci.org/nicolasdao/userin.svg?branch=master)](https://travis-ci.org/nicolasdao/userin) [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Neap](https://neap.co/img/made_by_neap.svg)](#this-is-what-we-re-up-to)

-__*UserIn*__ aims to let your users in your App as quickly as possible and with minimum friction. __*UserIn*__ is an open source middleware REST API built in NodeJS. __*UserIn*__ lets App Engineers implement custom login/register middleware using Identity Providers (IdPs) such as Facebook, Google, Github and many others. __*UserIn*__ aims to be an open source alternative to Auth0, Firebase Authentication and AWS Cognito.
+__*UserIn*__ lets your users in your App as quickly as possible and with minimum friction. __*UserIn*__ is an open source middleware REST API built in NodeJS that lets App Engineers implement custom login/register middleware using Identity Providers (IdPs) such as Facebook, Google, Github and many others. __*UserIn*__ is an open source alternative to Auth0, Firebase Authentication and AWS Cognito.
 It is initially designed to be hosted as a microservice (though any NodeJS system could integrate its codebase) in a serverless architecture (e.g., AWS Lambda, Google Functions, Google App Engine, ...).

-The reason for this project is to offer alternatives to SaaS such as Auth0, Firebase Authentication, AWS Cognito which require by default to store App's users in their data store. __*UserIn*__ helps App Engineers to control the use of IdPs to access their App fully.

-Because the workflows involved in using OAuth and IdPs might not be completely obvious to all App Engineers, this document contains extra information regarding this topic under the [Theory & Concepts](#-theory--concepts) section.
-If you're new to using IdPs, we recommend reading that section.
+As for the other alternatives, UserIn requires a good understanding of OAuth2.
+This topic is not trivial.
+This document contains a high-level introduction to OAuth2 in the [Theory & Concepts](#-theory--concepts) section.
+If using IdPs is new to you, we recommend reading that section.
 The section named [The UserIn Auth Workflow](#the-userin-auth-workflow) is especially useful to understand OAuth workflows in general.

 # Table Of Contents
 > * [Getting Started](#getting-started)